donishadsmith/neurocaps/docs/introduction.rst

   Refer to the `documentation <https://neurocaps.readthedocs.io/en/latest/generated/neurocaps.analysis.CAP.html#neurocaps.analysis.CAP.caps2surf>`_ for the ``caps2surf()`` method in the ``CAP`` class for available ``**kwargs`` arguments and parameters to modify plots.
   Also includes the option to save the NifTIs.
 There is also another a parameter in ``caps2surf``, ``fslr_giftis_dict``, which can be used if the CAPs NifTI files were converted to GifTI files using a tool such as Connectome Workbench, which may work better for converting your atlas to fslr space.
 This parameter allows plotting without re-running the analysis and only initializing the ``CAP`` class and using the ``caps2surf`` method is needed.
 - **Correlation Matrix Creation:** Create a correlation matrix from CAPs with options to customize and save plots.
+Additionally can produce dataframes where each element contains its associated p-value in parentheses that is accompanied by an asterisk using the following significance code ``{"<0.05": "*", "<0.01": "**", "<0.001": "***"}``.
 Refer to the `documentation <https://neurocaps.readthedocs.io/en/latest/generated/neurocaps.analysis.CAP.html#neurocaps.analysis.CAP.caps2corr>`_ for the ``caps2corr()`` method in the ``CAP`` class for available ``**kwargs`` arguments and parameters to modify plots.
 - **CAP Metrics Calculation:** Calculate CAP metrics (``calculate_metrics()``) as described in `Liu et al., 2018 <https://doi.org/10.1016/j.neuroimage.2018.01.041>`_ [1]_ and `Yang et al., 2021 <https://doi.org/10.1016/j.neuroimage.2021.118193>`_ [2]_:
     - *Temporal Fraction:* The proportion of total volumes spent in a single CAP over all volumes in a run.